AiJared/Carlifornia-House-Price-Prediction/README.md

 from the histograms below, total_rooms, total_bedrooms, households, median_income, population and median_house_value are positively skewed evident by tails on the right side of distributions.
 Longitude and Latitude are bimodal as shown by two distinct peaks while the distribution of housing_median_age is random.

 ![Screenshot 2022-12-31 092833](https://user-images.githubusercontent.com/78556152/210127559-7fe02023-b30c-450c-b9db-fd33ae57c6fb.png)

+## Training the Model

+Data is split into training and testing sets.
+Median_house_value variable is assigned to "Y" for prediction while the rest except ocean_proximity assigned to "X" during training and testing.
+Ocean_proximity is dropped because it is categorical and also there are location coordinates (longitude and latitude) which works well on behalf of ocean_proximity.
+However, if there weren't location coordinates then ocean_proximity would have been very usefull.